hckops/hckctl/README.md

 ### Kubernetes

-If you are looking for a simple and cheap way to get started with a remote cluster consider using [kube-template](https://github.com/hckops/kube-template) on [DigitalOcean](https://www.digitalocean.com/products/kubernetes)
+If you are looking for a simple and cheap way to get started with a remote cluster use [kube-template](https://github.com/hckops/kube-template) on [DigitalOcean](https://www.digitalocean.com/products/kubernetes)
 ```bash
 provider:
   kube: